Peter-32/Survey-Builder/README.md

 When you open the application you can optionally define some styling attributes for the survey.
 You define the questions and answers in the box provided.

-To create the survey click on the "Create the Survey" button.
+The button at the bottom of the page creates the survey.